 The significant differential includes the inborn error of metabolism, such as sodium-dependent multivitamin transporter defect.
 Sodium-dependent multivitamin transporter defect can cause a metabolic disorder similar to biotinidase deficiency.
 There is a deficiency of biotin, pantothenic acid, and lipoate.
-Biotin deficiency can present with a clinical picture similar to that of acrodermatitis enteropathica (a disorder of zinc metabolism).
+Biotin deficiency can have a clinical picture similar to acrodermatitis enteropathica (a disorder of zinc metabolism).

 Biotin deficiency can present with symptoms similar to zinc deficiency.
 Biotin is necessary for zinc homeostasis in the skin; the precise nature of this association between zinc and biotin is unknown.
 The clinician can differentiate zinc deficiency skin rash from biotin deficiency rash as zinc deficiency causes bullous, scaly (scald-like) lesions on facial orifices and friction areas of the body.
 Zinc deficiency causes angular cheilitis, alopecia, and paronychia.